Skip to content

 Flaxseed Oil

 Flaxseed oil intolerance may result from its concentrated ALA, trace residues, or histamine-liberating properties.
-Avoid flaxseed oil for 8 weeks, use supplements like digestive enzymes and probiotics, and retest for improvement.

 🌿 What is Flaxseed Oil?

 Flaxseed oil is a plant-based oil extracted from flaxseeds, commonly used as a dietary supplement or in dressings.
-It is rich in omega-3 fatty acids, particularly alpha-linolenic acid (ALA), and provides various health benefits.
+It is rich in omega-3 fatty acids, particularly alpha-linolenic acid (ALA), and provides various wellness benefits.

 Omega-3 Fatty Acids (ALA):